Gontier-Julien/Linux-YAOK/README.md

 # Featury bits & pieces
 - Build with Clang/LLVM Thin-Lto
 - Dedicated Kernel for x86-64-v3 architectures
-- Dedicated Kernel for Home use and Server use
 - No OC, timer frequency is set at 250HZ base
 - BMQ CPU Scheduler
 - Build with -02